F0lak/dm_open_ref/ref/client/proc/New.md

 **Args:**
 +   usr: The mob in the world with the same key as the player, if it exists.
-+   TopicData: If the player accessed the world with a \"connection topic\", this is the topic text.
++   TopicData: If the player accessed the world with a "connection topic", this is the topic text.
 Otherwise it is null.
 <!-- -->
 **Default action:**
 +   Look for an existing mob with the same key as the player.
 If found,